ox-it/sakai/readme.txt

 At some point need a tree browser of the groups as well.
 Need to look at request filter for Sakai.
 Need to add in authorization checks.
+Helper done processing (servlet? which we can redirect to).